The deadlines for applications for the 6 September 2023 start date are:

 - A university degree or appropriate professional qualification.
 If you don’t have a degree or a professional qualification, you may be considered based on evidence of your ability to study successfully at postgraduate level.
 This evidence may include evidence of substantial business or professional achievement.

 - A minimum of five years’ full-time relevant work experience gained after graduation.

 - If English isn’t your first language, a minimum IELTS score of 7.0.
 This may be waived if you’ve worked or studied in an English-speaking environment for at least a year.

 This is your opportunity to provide further information about your experience, why you want to undertake the Bayes Global MBA, and your aspirations post-MBA.
 Please note we have specific questions which are available in the online application.

-We require one reference from a suitable source on our online reference form in support of your application to the programme.
+We require two references from suitable sources on our reference form in support of your application to the programme.

-Although your referee will receive an electronic request, it is our experience that referees respond more quickly if the candidate sends the reference form directly to them as well.
+Although your referees will receive an electronic request, it is our experience that referees respond more quickly if the candidate also sends the link to the online reference form directly to them.